 Higgs boson can be an important portal to new physics beyond the Standard Model.
-Such new physics could manifest itself through Higgs exotic decays if some of the degrees of freedom are light.
+Such new physics could manifest itself through Higgs boson exotic decays if some of the degrees of freedom are light.
 The Higgs boson BSM decays have a rich variety of possibilities.
-To organize this study on Higgs boson BSM decays.
-We focus on two-body Higgs decays into BSM particles, dubbed as X_i , $H \to X_1 X_2$, which are allowed to subsequently decay further, up to four-body final states.
-The cascade decay modes are classified into four cases, schematically shown in Fig. 29.
-These processes can be motivated by SM+singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [101-103].
+Two-body Higgs boson decays into BSM particles $H \to X_1 X_2$ , where the BSM particles $X_i$ are allowed to subsequently decay further, are considered here.
+These decay modes are classified into four cases, schematically shown in Fig. 31.
+These processes are well-motivated by BSM models such as singlet extensions of the SM, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM, and so on [111-113].

-Figure 29.
-The topologies of the SM-like Higgs exotic decays.
+Fig. 31.
+The topologies of the SM-like Higgs boson exotic decays.